Emil Krafth: Helsingborgs IF

 Krafth earned a move to Allsvenskan side Helsingborgs IF on 10 January 2012.
 Upon joining the club, he was given number fifteen shirt.

 Krafth appeared as an unused substitute in Helsingborgs’ first match of the 2012 season, in a 2–0 win over AIK in the Svenska Supercupen.
-A month later on 27 April 2012 against Mjällby, he made his Helsingborgs debut, starting the whole game, in a 1–1 draw.
+A month later, on 27 April 2012 against Mjällby, he made his Helsingborgs debut, starting the whole game, in a 1–1 draw.
 After the match, Krafth's performance was praised by Manager Conny Karlsson.
 He then appeared in the next three matches for the side, keeping two out of the three clean sheets.
 However, Krafth suffered an injury that kept him out for weeks and didn't make an appearance until on 28 July 2012 against IFK Norrköping, where he set up the club's only goal of the game, losing 2–1.
 Krafth then made his UEFA Europa League debut, starting a match and played 65 minutes before being substituted, in a 3–1 loss against Levante on 22 November 2012.
 Throughout the 2012 season, he found his playing his time, mostly from the substitute bench and made six starts for the side.
 Krafth went on to make fifteen appearances in all competitions when the season ended.

 At the start of the 2013 season, Krafth made his first appearance of the season, starting the whole game, in a 1–1 draw against Assyriska in the Svenska Cupen.
 After suffering a knee injury that he sustained while on international duty, on 18 April 2013 he made his first league appearance of the season, starting the whole game, and set up Helsingborgs’ first goal of the game, in a 4–1 win against IFK Norrköping.
 Since the start of the 2013 season, Krafth quickly became a first team regular for the side, playing in the right–back position.
-On 27 June 2013 he scored his first goal for the club, in a 2–1 loss against AIK.
+On 27 June 2013, he scored his first goal for the club, in a 2–1 loss against AIK.
 In addition, Krafth provided assists on three more time later in the 2013 season.
-He once helped Helsingborgs IF keep two clean sheets on two occasions.
+He once helped Helsingborgs keep two clean sheets on two occasions.
 At the end of the 2013 season, he went on to make thirty–four appearances and scoring once in all competitions.